CAST-genomics/cast-workflows/tr-gwas/README.md

 Optional arguments:

 * `--phenotype <STR>`: name of targeted phenotype, seperated by comma.
 Default: None, run all
-* `--cohort <STR>`: name of targeted cohort, seperated by comma.
-Options: AFR, EUR, NOT_AFR, ALL .
+* `--cohort <SAMPLE>`: name of targeted cohort, seperated by comma.
+Options: AFR, EUR, AMR, ALL .
 Default: None, run all
+* `--logistic`: run logistic regression.
+Default:  run linear regression

 Warning: This script manually filters PC6 for EUR and NOT_AFR cohorts